-Research has found that the genetics of both brain and skull growth influence head size.
+Research has found that the genetics of both brain and skull growth influence baby head size.

 In research recently published in Nature Communications, scientists from the Max Planck Institute (MPI) for Psycholinguistics (Nijmegen, Netherlands) and the University of Bristol (UK) have shown that the size of a child’s head is related not only to the growth of their skull, but also to the growth of their brain.